1.

 5.

-A 59-year-old female has recently undergone a maximal complete resection for a left parietal lobe brain tumor.
-Neurosurgery performed the surgery and was able to remove all of the tumor.
+A 59-year-old female has recently undergone a maximal complete resection of a brain tumor located at his left parietal lobe.
+Neurosurgery performed the surgery and was able to remove all the tumor.

 Final pathology reveals a WHO Grade 3 Oligodendroglioma.
-Further analysis of the tumor specimen reveals codeletion of 1p9q and IDH is mutated.
-A Brain MRI done 2 days after surgery confirms all the tumor has been surgically removed.
+Further analysis of the tumor specimen reveals codeletion of 1p9q.
+An IDH1 mutation is seen.
+A Brain MRI that is performed two days after surgery confirms that all the tumor has been surgically removed.
 Her Karnofsky performance status is >90.
 What adjuvant therapy should be offered?

 A .
 Standard Radiation